Logo

-Let's understand the meaning of On-premise ERP and Cloud ERP systems and identify the key differences.
+Let's understand the meaning of On-premise ERP and Cloud ERP systems and identify the key differences

 What is an On-Premise ERP System?

 ERP systems and software placed on a company's own servers and behind its firewalls are referred to as on-premise ERP systems.
-These were quite common, if not the only, option in the past.
+These were quite a common, if not the only, option in the past.
 On-premise solutions are dependable, secure, and allow enterprises to keep tight control over the data.

-• IT staff to administer it
+IT resources to administer it

 What are Cloud ERP Systems?

 To make an informed decision, business owners should do more than just flip a coin.
-By understanding the benefits and drawbacks of both types of ERPs, they will be able to make a smart choice that best suits their line of business.
+By understanding the benefits and drawbacks of both types of solutions, they will be able to make a smart choice that best suits their line of business.

 Before deciding to deploy a cloud ERP system such as NetSuite, our customers want to first learn about the differences and benefits of a cloud ERP system vs an on-premise solution.